Marvinmw/ChatVul/README.md

 ## To DO
-The project is quite early.
-We need consider how extract the context for a big project (static and dynamic analysis).
-Please feel free touch with me and send me a PR or email.
+Since the project is still in its early stages, it is crucial to determine how to extract the context for a large project that involves static and dynamic analysis.
+We welcome any feedback or suggestions on this matter and encourage you to get in touch with us via email or pull request on our GitHub repository.
+Your input will be valuable in enhancing the effectiveness of the project.